Overwatch League: Overwatch 2 era

 For the fifth season of the OWL, the league played on an early release of Overwatch 2.
-Viewership numbers during the midseason tournaments were significantly lower than that of the previous season, seeing as much as a 40.5% decrease.
-After the release of Overwatch 2 on October 5, 2022, the league saw a significant increase in viewership; the 2022 playoffs reached a live average minute audience of 250,000, which exceeded previous viewership numbers from when the league broadcast on Twitch in 2018 and 2019.
-The 2022 Grand Finals were held live for the first time since 2019.
-Additionally, the league secured a sponsorship deal for the playoffs with Butterfinger — their first new sponsorship since 2021.
+The season, which began in early May 2022, faced several challenges on multiple fronts.
+Notably, there were no known sponsors for the season as of June 9, 2022.
+Moreover, the league underwent significant changes in its leadership during this time, as five top executives left Activision Blizzard Esports or transitioned to other departments since the start of the season.
+Furthermore, the company made adjustments to its operations, deciding to outsource its broadcast and event production to a third party.
+During the midseason tournaments, viewership numbers experienced a significant decrease compared to the previous season, with a reduction of up to 40.5%.
+However, after the official release of Overwatch 2 on October 5, 2022, the league saw a surge in viewership.
+The 2022 playoffs reached a live average minute audience of 250,000, surpassing previous viewership records from when the league was broadcast on Twitch in 2018 and 2019.
+The 2022 Grand Finals were held live at the Anaheim Convention Center in Anaheim, California, marking the first time that the Grand Finals were held live since 2019.
+In terms of sponsorships, the league secured a deal with Butterfinger for the playoffs, marking their first new sponsorship since 2021.